-You need to devote time and effort to your self-care, but that doesn’t mean you can’t offer love and support to others, as well.
+You need to devote time and effort to your self-care, but that does not mean you cannot offer love and support to others as well.
 The holidays can be a tough time for a lot of people.
-Stress, loss, financial issues, and social or family hardships can hit hard, but there’s a lot you can do to help out.
+Stress, loss, financial issues and social or family hardships can hit hard, but there is a lot you can do to help out.

-Whether it’s a quiet, cozy afternoon with board games and conversation or a helping hand in the kitchen, offering your time and talents can make a big difference (and is both rewarding and empowering for you).
+Whether it is a quiet, cozy afternoon with board games and conversation or a helping hand in the kitchen, offering your time and talents can make a big difference (and is both rewarding and empowering for you).